Princess and I: Plot

+Mikay travels from city to city in Yangdon offering help to her suffering people.
+Jao travels to one of these cities and tells the people to give something to Mikay.
+Mikay notices a blood-stained white tee shirt that is Gino's and broadcasts a worldwide speech about what is happening and Yangdon.
+Mikay accepts Jao's proposal in return for Gino and her father's welfare and for the East and West Kingdoms to be able to finally get together.
 Gino and Mikay spend their last night together full of love and happiness and make promises to each other by lighting floating lanterns in the sky.
-Both imagine the wedding that was supposed to be theirs as they profess how they would still love each other although they would soon have to be apart.

-When the day of the wedding comes, Gino is the one that escorts Mikay to Jao, right when Jao has to say his vows he realizes that everything is wrong and calls for the wedding to stop.
-Behati, enraged gets a gun out and says that Mikay has to die but Gino steps in front of her and when the gun is fired, both Gino and Jao collapse to the ground.
+When the day of the wedding comes, Gino escorts Mikay to Jao, but when Jao has to say his vows, he realizes that everything is wrong and calls for the wedding to stop.
+Behati enraged gets a gun out and says that Mikay has to die, but Gino steps in front of her and when the gun is fired, both Gino and Jao collapse to the ground.